grscheller/scheller-linux-archive/grok/oldSchool/README.md

 # Old School Programming
-* Capture various "traditional" programming paradigms:
+* Capture various "traditional" programming paradigms
-* Create examples of various pre-1990 imperitive programming techniques.
+* Create examples of various pre-1990 imperitive programming techniques
-* Not necessarily resticted to pre-1990 languages or tools.
+* Not necessarily resticted to pre-1990 languages or tools
-* Subtopic either answer simple questions or provide simple examples.
+* Subtopic either answer simple questions or provide simple examples
 * Provide simple templates as starting points for more involved projects.
 (It is always easier to edit than create from scratch.)